Covid it is safe to call and visit us:

 Despite being potentially life-saving, masks have been hard for some to accept.
 One national survey of nearly 60,000 respondents cites “discomfort” as the leading reason why some choose not to wear a mask in public.
 Many users report breathlessness, sweating, nausea and increased heart rate from masking — even though doctors have said repeatedly that masks do not inhibit the flow of oxygen.

 You will be able to have your eyes properly examined whilst wearing a mask, including having the retina imaged with our ultra wide laser camera.
+The use of the Optos camera not only gives us a spectacular view of the fundus of your eye it also removes the need for us to get very close to examine the inside of an eye.
+Thus reducing the contact further.

 Discomfort Impacts on How We Breathe